confluentinc/ksql/docs/capacity-planning.rst

   lowering the data retention configuration for that underlying stream topic.
 - Increase the number of partitions in the input topic.

-To scale KSQL horizontally, run additional KSQL servers with the same ``ksql.service.id``.
+To scale KSQL horizontally, run additional KSQL servers with the same ``ksql.service.id`` and ``ksql.streams.bootstrap.servers`` settings.

 You can add KSQL Server instances continuously to scale load horizontally, as long as there are more partitions than consumers.